 Submitting an updated peer review copy:

-Your peer review copy, by default, will be held fixed across time.
+A peer review copy, by default, will be held fixed across time.
 The intent is that all reviewers will evaluate the same work, regardless of when they log on or modifications that they or other reviewers make (to duplicate capsules).

 Integrating Code Ocean into a journal's peer review process: